-The following boot sector scanning options are only available for Linux on Intel (i386) using libc6 and FreeBSD version 3 or later.
+The following boot sector scanning options are only available with Sophos Anti-Virus for Linux (Libc6) and Sophos Anti-Virus for FreeBSD (versions 3 and later).

 -bs=xxx, xxx,...
 Scan boot sector of specific logical drive

 Sophos Anti-Virus scans the boot sectors of specified logical drives, where xxx is the name of the drive (for example /dev/fd0 or /dev/hda1).
 The floppy drive is considered a logical device for the purposes of this option.